Skip to content

 Step 1: Routing

-Now we make the routing more specific and we add a second API.
+Now, we’ll make routing more specific by adding a second API.

 cd tutorial/rest

-Then open the proxies.xml file in the same folder and add a <path> to the API:
+Modify proxies.xml in the conf/ folder and add a <path> element to the API:

 <api port="2000">